steveruizok/perfect-freehand/README.md

 const outlinePoints = getOutlinePoints(strokePoints)
 ```

 **Note:** Internally, the `getStroke` function passes the result of `getStrokePoints` to `getStrokeOutlinePoints`, just as shown in this example.
-This means that, in this example, the result of `myOutlinePoints` will be the same as if the `samplePoints` array had been passed to `getStroke`.
+This means that, in this example, the result of `outlinePoints` will be the same as if the `samplePoints` array had been passed to `getStroke`.

 #### `StrokeOptions`